 • i found out that things aren't often what they seem and that sometimes we confuse reality with the images we have in our minds.... • that some people can't ever, ever forgive, nor would they see any value in doing so....

 Goodbye 2016....you can't get out of here FAST ENOUGH.
 I've learned more about myself, life and my family than I cared to know, made some tough decisions and found out things that changed everything.
 Some of it was overdue and needed to happen.....other aspects may have been best left alone....either way, I MADE IT.
 Looking forward to 2017 with a new perspective and with steps towards some bigger goals.
 I wish YOU a wonderful New Year's Eve and a fabulous 2017!!
 Click on any image to open it in a larger window.

-Some images I found while looking for the perfect retro greeting card.....scenes of shops and Santas, space ships and mushrooms, holiday images and more.
+Some images I found while looking for the perfect retro Holiday Greeting.
+How lovely are these vintage scenes of shops and Santas, space ships and mushrooms, classic vehicles and those beloved ornaments we all remember??
 Click on any picture to open in a larger window and enjoy!

 Photos taken featuring local businesses and towns of Maryland's eastern shore and southern Delaware.
 I'm posting pics from around the area as #ChristmasLightTracker to bring you local displays of lights and Christmas Spirit.
 For more follow me on Facebook.
 Jim's Bait and Tackle Shop in Roxana, DE.
 Find them on Facebook.